rauc/rauc/docs/advanced.rst

 With small changes (such as updating a single package) in an ``ext4`` image, we have seen that around 10% of the bundle size needs to be downloaded.
-When indices for all slots are available on the target, the installation duration (compared to without incremental mode) is often similar and can be slightly faster if the changes are small.
+When indices for all slots are available on the target, the installation duration (compared to without adaptive mode) is often similar and can be slightly faster if the changes are small.

 .. note::